umijs/umi/docs/config/README.md

 ### define

-Passed to the code via the webP's DefinePlugin , the value is automatically handled by `JSON.stringify`. such as:
+Passed to the code via the webpack's DefinePlugin , the value is automatically handled by `JSON.stringify`. such as:

 ```js